Keynote Speaker: TBA

 History, literature and the arts and humanities record many varieties of human experiences of and responses to depression.
 We welcome explorations of how this form of suffering has been represented, across literature, media and the arts, global cultures and identities.
 What are the risk factors, causes, processes, symptoms, sensitivities, dysfunctions and co-morbidities?
 What are its precursors and consequences?
 How can it be alleviated, helped, lifted or “cured”?
 How has it been depicted, represented, explored and understood?

-Stream B Suicide
+Stream C Suicide

 Stream D Data analytics and mental health

 In order to explore these issues in their public contexts, we are soliciting research cooperation from academics and researchers, psychologists, people working in education and pastoral care, and others.
-These papers use data from structured interview questions, and evaluate this data with content analysis software.
+These papers use data from structured interview questions, and evaluate this data with sentiment analysis software.
 Conference participants interested in cooperating with this effort will publish papers in a journal special issue with HEDRA advisory board members.
 If you are interested in this, please click here.

 The conference welcomes abstracts from academics and researchers working in humanities, psychology, public health, social sciences and education, as well as in interdisciplinary and interprofessional fields, and others.
 Participants will be able to watch a plenary session, and participate in a live-stream roundtable, and a conference roundtable discussions.